Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Proofs

 \subsection{Proof of~\Cref{prop:Toth_Acin_states}}

-Any three-qubit mixed state can be written as
+Any three-qubit mixed state can be written as \cite{Sudbery_2001}

-where the $\sigma^{l}$ for $l = X,Y,Z$ denote the Pauli operators and where all the coefficients are real.
+where the $\sigma^{l}$ for $l = X,Y,Z$ denote the Pauli operators and where all the coefficients are real (recall that the Pauli matrices form an operator basis for the real vector space of Hermitian operators).
 Each term in the above expression is to be understood as an operator $\H_{A} \otimes \H_{B} \otimes \H_{C}$ - identity operators have been omitted for brevity.

 Substituting the expression for $\rho_{ABC}$ into~\Cref{quantumABCutBellWignerInequality} and the corresponding equations for the $AC$ and $BC$ triangle-incompatibility witnesses, we get that

 For the family of states $\rho^{(3,c)}$, we see that $a_{i} = b_{j} = c_{k} = 0$ for all $i,j,k$ and that $d_{ij} = -\frac{c}{16} \delta_{ij}$, $e_{ik} = -\frac{c}{16}\delta_{ik}$ and $f_{jk} = \frac{1}{24}\delta_{jk}$.
 Thus,